hairinwind/blog/rxjs.md

 Rx.Observable.of(1,2,3,4)
 ```

-## map - convert the emmitted value
+## map - convert the emitted value
 ```
 const myObservable1 = new Rx.Subject();